animeshtrivedi/animeshtrivedi.github.io/README.md

 ### Who am I?

-I am an Assistant Professor (tenure-track) at the Department of Computer Science, VU, Amsterdam.

-Prior to joining VU, I was a Research Staff Member (RSM) in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich, Switzerland.
-Even before that, I obtained my PhD and MSc in Computer Science at ETH Zurich.
+I am a Senior Research Scientist at IBM Research Lab, Zurich in the Hybrid Cloud Research Group.
+Prior to joining the research lab, I was a tenured Assistant Professor (tenure-tracked) in the Computer Systems (CompSys) Section in the Department of Computer Science, VU, Amsterdam.
+I have obtained my PhD and MSc in Computer Science at ETH Zurich.

 ### What am I interested in?